tjohnston-softdev/maze-graph-pathfinding/info/input-types/relative.md

 ##### Rules:
 * Lines beginning with "node" or "edge" will tell the program to start interpreting number lines as the respective object definition.
 * Lines beginning with numbers will be interpreted as the current object definition.
 If a type has not been declared, it will be ignored.
-* Node definitions use the format "<ID>, [Heuristic]".
-Heuristics are only used with A*Star pathfinding.
+* Node definitions use the format `<ID>, [Heuristic]`
+	* Heuristics are only used with A*Star pathfinding.
-* Edge definitions use the format: "<Origin Node ID>, <Destination Node ID>, <Edge Distance>"
+* Edge definitions use the format: `<Origin Node ID>, <Destination Node ID>, <Edge Distance>`
 * Lines beginning with "start" will be read as the start node ID.
-Must use the format: "start: 1"
+This must use the format: "start: 1"
 * Lines beginning with "end" will be read as the end node ID.
 * The Start and End nodes must already exist.
-Those lines should be placed after object definitions.
+Those lines should be placed after definitions.
 * In order to use A*Star, all nodes must have heuristic values.
 * Other lines will be ignored safely.